 The audience at Friday's meeting waited until after the formal presentation about high-speed ski lifts and other improvements but peppered officials – including CEO David Norden – with demands for scientific studies to assure West Rim residents "we're not at risk."

 While the New Mexico Environment Department determined the contaminated soil wasn't an issue for ground water, residents there worried the dirt could become airborne and get into their water-catchment systems.
 Still others are concerned for the water quality of the Río Grande and the impact to downriver residents.

 Sheryl Romero, a member of the Pueblo Water Protectors, called for an extensive and site-specific environmental review of the remediation plan.

 "Everything you're saying can be done another way...We're listening, we're watching," Romero said.

 Norden told the crowd the Ski Valley would host another meeting focused on the contaminated soil.
 It would be scheduled for the next two or three weeks, Norden told The Taos News following the meeting.

 Yet today (Nov.
-13), TSV announced it would move the dirt to a site in Farmington that's already permitted for soil remediation.
+13), TSV announced it would move the dirt to a site near Bloomfield that's already permitted for soil remediation.

 "[Taos Ski Valley] values the opinions of its community greatly and appreciated the opportunity for an open dialogue on the program," according to a statement from Ski Valley director of sales and marketing Sandy Chio.